Dressage Trial

 0 – Not Executed

-For movements in which there is at least one major problem in performance, the judge(s) typically will not award a score higher than 4.5.
+For movements having at least one major problem in performance, the judge(s) typically will not award a score higher than 4.5.
 A score of 10 is rarely awarded.
 Half points are allowed in the scoring.

 Judges award their scores based on how well the horse and rider perform each movement against the requirements for that movement, irrespective of the tack or attire worn by the competitors.
-Horses riding in Western, English, or other tack will be judged according to the exact same standard and criteria.
+Horses riding in Western, English, or other tack will be judged according to the same standards and criteria.

-There may be one to five judges at a Working Equitation competition, depending on the classification of the competition (B-Rated, A-Rated, Regional Championship, or National Championship).
+There may be one to five judges at a Working Equitation competition, depending on the classification of the competition: Licensed, Regional/Multi-Regional/Zone Championship, or National Championship.

 The Dressage Arena